« `html

 Laser vs surgical blepharoplasty: which to choose?

 The question my patients ask me most often during consultation is straightforward: should I opt for laser or surgery?
 The answer depends entirely on your anatomical situation and your expectations.
-I will explain how I reason as a surgeon, drawing on my experience of over 800 blepharoplasty procedures and the available literature data.
+I will explain how I reason as an oculoplastic surgeon, drawing on my experience of over 800 blepharoplasty procedures and the available literature data.

 Comparison of indications